Daniel-Penaloza/WordyApp/README.md

 * Add User funcionality without devise.
 * Search some options for everyword (IE: example of a sentence, example of audio).
 * Install RSPEC for testing.
+* Join the td elements of the table when we make hover